airladon/FigureOne/tutorials/6 - Advanced Equation/README.md

-# Example 5 - Advanced Equation
+# Example 5 - Collections Equation

-A more advanced equation with an integral, sum operator, brackets, annotations, subscripts and color.
+A more collections equation with an integral, sum operator, brackets, annotations, subscripts and color.

 Open `index.html` in a browser to view example.